Scott-Hickmann/Article-Rewriter/results/rewriter/article_9.md

 People don't like to discuss how the very concept of "NFT value" is so complicated.

-paraphrased I attest that these questions are not dumb.
+I attest that these questions are not dumb.

 I am an educator, and I attest that anyone who is more familiar with NFTs was expected to answer these questions for themselves at some point in their journey from JPEG to DAO.